GeorgiaKolovou/smart-campus-network/README.md

 ![IoT System Conditions](iot-system-rules.png)

-The table below summarizes the automation rules used by the IoT devices in the smart campus system, including temperature control, motion detection, fire safety and RFID access control.
+The table above summarizes the automation rules used by the IoT devices in the smart campus system, including temperature control, motion detection, fire safety and RFID access control.

 ## System Testing
 To verify that the system works correctly, several tests were performed.